Several components go into the retail gas price that households pay to gas suppliers.

 State-introduced price components and network fees are set by legislators or regulators and thus fall outside the supplier's control.
 The supplier's procurement and supply costs, by contrast, are determined by market competition and can vary from one supplier to the next.

-The from the Federal Network Agency (BNetzA) and the Bundeskartellamt (BKartA) puts the total average gas price at 6.68 cents/kWh for household customers, based on an annual gas consumption of 23.26 kWh.
-According to the Report, energy procurement and supply accounted for 3.51 ct/kWh on average (competition-based share).
+The from the Bundesnetzagentur and the Bundeskartellamt puts the total average gas price at 6.54 cents/kWh for private households, based on an annual gas consumption of between 5,556 kWh and 55,556 kWh.
+Of this price, energy procurement and supply accounted for 3.30 ct/kWh on average (competition-based share).
+The average gas price for private households has fallen by approximately 2.1% compared to the previous year.
+This trend towards a clear decline in gas prices for final consumers is thus continuing.

 Grid use fees vary across the country, because they depend on the costs in the specific grid area and the gas consumption in that area.
-According to the 2015 Monitoring Report, the nation-wide average was 1.45 ct/kWh.
+According to the 2016 Monitoring Report, the nation-wide average on 1 April 2016 was 1.56 ct/kWh (including metering and billing costs).